StefanWinterToo/Master-Thesis/README.md

 All scikit-learn packages and classes, such as train_test_split, TfidfVecotriser, LabelEncoder, GridSearchCV, Pipeline, SVM and NB were implemented by utilizing material provided during the Machine Learning course at Tilburg University, taught by Dr. Güven and Dr. Önal.

 To query the data from pushshift, the explanation of pmaw API wrapper from Github was used: https://github.com/mattpodolak/pmaw
 The data was manually verified, by comparing specific, randomly-sampled, instances with the actual posts on reddit.

+All visualizations and graphics were created by myself.
+In addition to python's visualization packages the were used (can be found in the Requirements.txt file) I also used PowerBI and the website lucid.app

 ## Papers
 The papers folder contains all papers used for this thesis.